thiskevinwang/coffee-code-climb/content/blog/july-28-2019/index.md

 ## 4. Higher Order Component (aka "Enhanced")

 These are everywhere.
 Sometimes they're cool and sometimes they're a bit much.
+They're cool because you can "stack" or `compose`-together many HOCs on top of a base component.
+But sometimes they inject a ton of props and it can be very confusing where some props are coming from.

 The main use case I've worked with is using HOCs to inject props into a _dummy_ component.
-These props have typically been redux state values, action dispatchers, local state handlers, etc.
+These props have typically been redux state values, action dispatchers, context consumers, etc.

 Hooks can **mostly** handle these use cases from within the body of a function component itself, but sometimes it's not a 1-to-1 conversion.